Hendyley/SC1015_Mini_Project/Docs/data_prep.md

 ### Requirement for dataset
 * Huge Dataset (At least 10 years of data)
 * Appropriate sources (Open Source & Well-Trusted)
 * Relevant Variables to predict (Adjusted Closing/News)
+* Able to fit within the algorithm utilized (LSTM/ARIMA-GARCH/Classification)

 Therefore, the dataset that we have <a href="#description">sourced</a> have met the criteria of the dataset.
 <div id="top"></div>

 ## Extracting of Data

-How we extract News data
+### News Data
+The extraction of news data is:
 * through HTTP Request through RapidAPI to pull google news

 ![Rapid API](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSjirIYmedE8VAGtlHrscc1nwyZlPNQBQpV8g&usqp=CAU)

+The implementation of the extraction of data
 ```python
 url = "https://google-news1.p.rapidapi.com/search"